nospamcalfee/pico-ap-configure/README.md

 * broken out into it's own folder, not built from the example tree
 * includes multicore
-* the second core just blinks the LED
+* the second core just blinks the LED - NOTE:  this makes the web page redundant
 * added a flash script and Makefile to ease my workflow